enquirer/prompt-input/README.md

 ### Related projects

-* [enquirer-prompt](https://www.npmjs.com/package/enquirer-prompt): Base prompt module used for creating custom prompt types for Enquirer. | [homepage](https://github.com/jonschlinkert/enquirer-prompt "Base prompt module used for creating custom prompt types for Enquirer.")
-* [enquirer-question](https://www.npmjs.com/package/enquirer-question): Question object, used by Enquirer and prompt plugins. | [homepage](https://github.com/enquirer/enquirer-question "Question object, used by Enquirer and prompt plugins.")
 * [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js.
 Much faster and lighter alternative to Inquirer, with all… [more](https://github.com/enquirer/enquirer) | [homepage](https://github.com/enquirer/enquirer "Intuitive, plugin-based prompt system for node.js.
 Much faster and lighter alternative to Inquirer, with all the same prompt types and more, but without the bloat.")
+* [prompt-base](https://www.npmjs.com/package/prompt-base): Base prompt module used for creating custom prompts. | [homepage](https://github.com/enquirer/prompt-base "Base prompt module used for creating custom prompts.")
+* [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer].")
+* [prompt-confirm](https://www.npmjs.com/package/prompt-confirm): Confirm (yes/no) prompt.
+Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-confirm "Confirm (yes/no) prompt.
+Can be used standalone or with a prompt system like [Enquirer].")
+* [prompt-list](https://www.npmjs.com/package/prompt-list): List-style prompt.
+Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-list) | [homepage](https://github.com/enquirer/prompt-list "List-style prompt.
+Can be used as a standalone prompt, or with a prompt system like [enquirer].")
+* [prompt-sort](https://www.npmjs.com/package/prompt-sort): Prompt that allows the user to re-order items in a list of choices. | [homepage](https://github.com/enquirer/prompt-sort "Prompt that allows the user to re-order items in a list of choices.")

 ### Contributing